-PRELIMINARY COMMENTS: According to the ARC Unified Growth Policy Map (UGPM), part of The Atlanta Region's Plan, this DRI is located in a Regional Employment Corridor.
+PRELIMINARY COMMENTS: According to the ARC Unified Growth Policy Map (UGPM), part of The Atlanta Region's Plan, this DRI is located in a Regional Center and a Regional Employment Corridor.
 ARC's Regional Development Guide (RDG) details recommended policies for areas on the UGPM.
-General information and policy recommendations for Regional Employment Corridors are listed at the bottom of this report.
+RDG general information and recommendations for Regional Centers and Regional Employment Corridors, are listed at the bottom of these comments.